flix/book/src/traits.md

 ### Complex Instances

-A trait _instance_ must be define on exactly one type constructor which is applied to zero or more distinct type variables.
+A trait _instance_ must be defined on:

+- exactly one type constructor —
+- that is applied to zero or more distinct type variables.

-For example, given the previous `Equatable` trait:
+For example, given the `Equatable` trait from before:

 ```flix
 trait Equatable[t] {
     pub def equals(x: t, y: t): Bool
 }